 It wouldn't be a late 80s NWA PPV without The Road Warriors, so in my version of Starrcade they'd challenge the new dominant team Doom.
 This feud would happen in 1990 anyway, but by booking the match at Starrcade Doom still has some momentum after defeating The Steiners at Halloween Havoc.
 I'd keep this one somewhat short and hard-hitting.
 Maybe a good 9-11 minutes.

 As far as the round-robin tournament, let's nix the tag team edition, since it had no impact at all on the division.
 We'll keep the singles tournament though, and explicitly state that the winner becomes the #1 Contender.
-The participants are now Sting, Lex Luger, The Great Muta, and Brian Pillman (having taken Luger to the limit twice in US Title matches).
+The participants are now Sting, Lex Luger, The Great Muta, and Brian Pillman (who had taken Luger to the limit twice in US Title matches).

 The show opens with Muta vs. Sting in a rematch from the Great American Bash.
 Once again these two tear the place up.
 This is a prototypical hot opener, and after 12 blistering minutes Sting gets the win after a top-rope clothesline.
 Sting - 20 points

 Next is Lex Luger vs. Brian Pillman.
 Much like their previous two matches this is an excellent power vs. speed contest.
-Pillman surprises Luger with an inside cradle at the 9-minute mark.
+Pillman surprises Luger with an inside cradle at the 10-minute mark.
 Pillman - 20 points

 The Road Warriors-Doom match is next and runs around 10 minutes.
 It's a wild brawl that ends in a double-disqualification.